Pavel-Lapatin/Experimental/FileManager/Readme.txt

 Notes.

 The storage is located on the disk according to the relative path by folder with .exe.
 It is located in app.Config file.
-In virtual storage system such path presents as “~\”.
+In virtual storage path presents as “~\”.
 When you registered in the system, you start working from your root directory, which called login+"Root" and its current path is "~\login+"Root"".
 Authenticated user can change the current directory using "directory cd <path>" command.
 If path contains whiteSpacies, you shoul use double quotes "...".
 If path don't have ~ at the beginnin it is considered as absolute path.
+In virtual storage you can work only using virtual pathes.
+Absolute pathes used during uploading and downloading files.

 #Commands:
 	directory cd <path> - change working path